kontalk/client-adapters/pidgin/README.md

 By activating this plugin you will have automatic encryption/decryption for both incoming and outgoing messages plus automatic public key retrieval and import into your GnuPG keyring.
+Buddies with unset name will be renamed with the name found in the public key.

 To enable encryption for outgoing messages, you need to import your personal key pair (`kontalk-public.asc` and `kontalk-private.asc` from your personal key